Norfolk (Province of Canada electoral district): Boundaries

 Norfolk electoral district was based on Norfolk County, Ontario, on the north shore of Lake Erie.

 The Union Act, 1840 had merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict.
-(UK), c.
-35, s.
-2. The Union Act provided that the pre-existing electoral boundaries of Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
+The separate parliaments of Lower Canada and Upper Canada were abolished.
+The Union Act provided that the pre-existing electoral boundaries of Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 Norfolk County had been an electoral district in the Legislative Assembly of Upper Canada.
 Its boundaries were not altered by the Union Act.
 Those boundaries had originally been set by a proclamation of the first Lieutenant Governor of Upper Canada, John Graves Simcoe, in 1792:

 The boundaries had been further defined by a statute of Upper Canada in 1798:

 Since Norfolk was not changed by the Union Act, those boundaries continued to be used for the new electoral district.